-The High Court exercises original jurisdiction in respect of criminal matters that are of particular gravity, as defined by statute law, and tries civil matters where the subject matter in question is in excess of S\$250,000 in monetary value.
-All admiralty matters must be commenced in the High Court, which alone exercises admiralty jurisdiction by statute.
+The General Division of the High Court exercises original jurisdiction in respect of criminal matters that are of particular gravity, as defined by statute law, and tries civil matters where the subject matter in question is in excess of S\$250,000 in monetary value.
+All admiralty matters must be commenced in the General Division of the High Court, which alone exercises admiralty jurisdiction by statute.